zaccheus-lines/EmailSpamCredalClassifier/README.md

 For any queries or collaborations, feel free to contact me at zaccheus.lines@hotmail.com

 ## Acknowledgements
-Special thanks to my dissertation supervisor, Prof. , and the Durham University Mathematics department for their support and guidance throughout this project.
+Special thanks to my dissertation supervisor, Prof. Matthias Troffaes , and the Durham University Mathematics department for their support and guidance throughout this project.